 To inspect your dog’s teeth, lift the lips all around the mouth, looking at the front and back teeth as closely as possible.
 Be gentle and use caution so you do not startle your dog (and may get you bitten).

 - Halitosis (bad breath)

 - Reluctance to chew or crying out when chewing

 - Increased salivation

-- Tartar (calculus), a hard coating on teeth that is usually brown or yellow; results from plaque build-up
+- Tartar (calculus), a brown or yellow coating on teeth caused by plaque

 - Missing and/or loose teeth

 Tooth brushing is the best preventive measure when it comes to oral hygiene and should be done every two to three days in order to be most effective.
 Start when your dog is a puppy so it gets used to the feeling of having its teeth brushed.
 Puppies have 28 deciduous teeth that typically fall out by about six months of age.
 By this time, your dog should be on a regular tooth brushing routine.